-Councillors who voted in favour of this motion: Gerrard, Huntley, Maxwell, Savage, Snow and Yorke
+Councillors who voted in favour of this motion: Gerrard, Huntley, Maxwell, Savage, Snow, and Yorke

-Councillor Zebian returned to his seat at 6:31pm.
+Councillor Zebian returned to his seat at 7:08pm.

-(3) Housing Accelerator Fund
+(b) Housing Accelerator Fund

-At the July 10, 2023 meeting of Council Advisory Committee, Director Rachel Bedingfield reviewed the need for a housing initiative in Kentville and the preparation of a Housing Accelerator Fund grant to help address housing and homelessness.
+Director Rachel Bedingfield reviewed the need for a housing initiative in Kentville and the preparation of a Housing Accelerator Fund grant to help address housing and homelessness.
 Without intervention, left unchecked to market forces, homelessness is forecasted to increase significantly in town.